 She is passionate about teaching children of all ages about the weather and created and produces Channel 3's Weather Education Day every year with the Cleveland Indians.
 Betsy was born and raised right here in northern Ohio.
 Her hometown, Copley, is in Summit County just to the west of Akron.
 After graduating from Copley High School she went to Bowling Green State University where she earned her journalism degree and a minor in meteorology.
 She finished her remaining meteorology coursework through Mississippi State University.
 Betsy worked in Fort Wayne, Indiana and Jacksonville, Florida before coming home.

 Betsy is married to former WKYC reporter Paul Thomas and the couple welcomed daughter Josie to the world in 2008.
-She enjoys competitive tennis, reading, fishing, and taking time to enjoy nature and all of its wonders.
+When she has time, Betsy enjoys competitive tennis, reading, fishing, and just enjoying nature and all of its wonders.